Cards game for developers

 • Population and area figures are retrieved from OpenStreetMap via the osm-cities dataset.

-• These indicators are retrieved via CacheB service in DestinE plateform, they are computed from DestinE datasets via xarray/zarr.
+• These indicators are retrieved via CacheB service in DestinE platform; they are computed from DestinE datasets via xarray/zarr.
 Unless noted, values are computed for year 2039.

 • Tropical Nights (count)